API menu

 • SMS text messaging.

-The Vonage Messages API does this by normalizing the information across all channels to abstracted parameters to, from and message.
+The Vonage Messages API does this by normalising the information across all channels to abstracted parameters to, from and message.
+The Messages API uses a concept called Applications, the endpoints for managing these can be found in the Swagger and Postman collections.

 API specification